PrincetonUniversity/PsyNeuLink/branch/devel/_sources/index.rst.txt

 Purpose
 -------

-PsyNeuLink is a "block modeling system" for cognitive neuroscience.
+PsyNeuLink is a "block modeling environment" for cognitive neuroscience.
 Block modeling systems allow components to be constructed that implement various, possibly disparate functions, and then link them together into a system to examine how they interact.
 In PsyNeuLink, components are used to implement the function of brain subsystems and/or psychological processes, the interaction of which can then be simulated at the system level.